eleanorstrib/sample_feature/README.md

 Zenhub is a similar product that, like Waffle, incorporates better planning tools, as well as enabling users to add estimates, in a similar way.

 ###Proposed solution
-Based on these use cases, the functionality will include:
+Based on these use cases, the MVP functionality will include:
 - Dedicated field for developers (all people with access to the repo) to enter an estimate for the issue
 - Attribution of each estimate to a developer
 - High, low and average estimate data for each issue and the project
-- Ability of the github admin to set estimate values (story points, t-shirt sizes, etc) for the project as well as a repo default
+- Basic high level reporting on issue estimates vs completion times

-- Basic reporting (for a small fee)
+Issues corresponding to this functionality can be found in this project.